SpiriitLabs/php-excel-rust/README.md

 Spiriit Excel Rust
 ==================

-# Rust Excel Library: A High-Performance Solution for Generating Excel Files from PHP
+# Supercharge Excel generation in PHP with Rust's blazing speed!

 This PHP library leverages the power of Rust to create Excel files quickly and efficiently.